xsf/xmpp-providers-website/README.md

 ## Update Process

-There are several steps needed in order to see changes of the [provider data](https://invent.kde.org/melvo/xmpp-providers) on the [website](https://providers.xmpp.net):
+Changes of the [provider data](https://invent.kde.org/melvo/xmpp-providers) may take a while to become visible on the [website](https://providers.xmpp.net).
+This is due to some delay in building and deploying.

 1. The filtered lists are provided by https://invent.kde.org/melvo/xmpp-providers
 1. The lists are fetched and the website is built by https://github.com/xsf/xmpp-providers-website (every 12 hours)